Tribal Participation in the CACFP and the SFSP

 This Management Bulletin (MB) intends to clarify California policies regarding tribal participation in the Child and Adult Care Food Program (CACFP) and the Summer Food Service Program (SFSP).
 It includes Questions and Answers that address potential barriers to participation.

-The U.S. Department of Agriculture (USDA) recently consulted with the U.S. Department of Health and Human Services (HHS), Administration for Child and Families and found that some tribal child care facilities continue to face specific difficulties that may discourage participation in the CACFP.
+The U.S. Department of Agriculture (USDA) consulted with the U.S. Department of Health and Human Services (HHS), Administration for Child and Families and found that some tribal child care facilities continue to face specific difficulties that may discourage participation in the CACFP.
 Native American and Alaska Native children have approximately twice the levels of obesity, type 2 diabetes, and food insecurity compared with other U.S. children of similar ages.
 Therefore, it is especially important that tribal child care programs have access to the federal Child Nutrition Programs (CNP).

 In order to identify and reduce barriers that tribal child care programs face for participation in the CACFP, the California Department of Education (CDE) is routinely participating in quarterly Tribal/State/Federal Child Care and Development Fund Collaboration meetings.
 The CDE will transmit further guidance as additional issues are addressed and resolved.